jafar-jabr/guarded-authentication-bundle/CONTRIBUTING.md

 Running the test suite
 -----------------------

-You MUST run the test suite.
+You MUST run the phpunit test.

 Documentation
 -------------